santik/iot-browser/README.md

  Functional flows are covered with functional tests.
 Serenity BDD approach was used to have [tests as documentation](https://en.wikipedia.org/wiki/Specification_by_example).
  Stories can be found [here](https://github.com/santik/iot-browser/tree/master/src/test/resources/com/relay42/functional/stories)

+ For _almost_ real testing `sends_random_kafka_messages.story` was created.
+It sends 3 different messages every second in infinite loop.
+It is possible to run this story and make calls to application via Postman.
  ### Known issues and possible improvements
   - Different types of devices can have the same id or can be members of the same group.
-There are multiple ways to solve this problem:
+There are 2 major ways to solve this problem:
     - send type of device in the request.
 So only reading from devices with particular type will be fetched.
-    - put responsibility of providing unique ids and valid group ids to kafka messages producer
+    - put responsibility of providing unique ids and valid group ids to kafka messages producer (chosen)
+  - Max, min, average, etc. can be done via database function(if engine supports of course).
+But I see it as coupling to DB engine.
+That's why I decided to calculate values in app from the list of models.